college of arts and sciences

 For further information on the American Studies minor, contact Professor Carlo Rotella in the English Department, firstname.lastname@example.org, 617-552-3191, or visit the American Studies website at www.bc.edu/amstudies.

-The minor in Ancient Civilization aims at providing students from various majors the opportunity to study those aspects of the ancient Greek and Roman world that relate to their fields and their other interests without the requirement of learning the Latin and Greek languages.
+The minor in Ancient Civilization aims at providing students the opportunity to study, in a systematic way, aspects of the ancient Greek and Roman world without the requirement of learning the Latin or Greek languages.
+Students learn about the history, literature, art and culture of antiquity in courses that emphasize the study of primary texts in English translation.
 Each student will design his/her own program in consultation with the faculty.
 A program will consist of a coherent blend of 18 credits chosen from two groups:

 - CLAS1186 Greek Civilization, CLAS2205 Greek History, CLAS2262 Roman Civilization, and CLAS2206 Roman History.
 These general courses, offered every other year, serve as a general overview of the field and an introduction to the minor.
 Students must take at least three credits in Greek History or Civilization and at least three credits in Roman History or Civilization.

 - Twelve (12) other credits, chosen after consultation with the director, from available offerings in Classics and other departments in the areas of literature, philosophy, religion, art and archaeology, history, and linguistics.

 A list of the courses that are available each semester from the various departments and that can count for the minor will be published at registration time.
 Interested students should contact Professor Mark Thatcher of the Classical Studies Department, Stokes Hall 245S, 617-552-1807, or visit the Classical Studies website at www.bc.edu/classics.